- For what purposes are your personal data processed?

 6. How do we handle your personal data when using WhatsApp?

+If you have questions about your health insurance, you can also message us on WhatsApp.
 We will not share any sensitive personal information with you by WhatsApp, such as medical data, or any other personal data.
-This is because we think WhatsApp is not reliable and secure enough.
-For this reason, we will never ask you for confidential information via WhatsApp.
+This is because WhatsApp is less reliable and secure than, for example, email or chat.
+For this reason, we will never ask you for confidential information on WhatsApp.
 We also kindly request that you do not share any sensitive personal data using WhatsApp.

 7. How can you get in touch with CZ?